Tech-at-DU/ACS-3320-Web-Design-and-Advanced-CSS/assignments/parameterize-your-picture.md

    * Include **at least two themes** (for example, light/dark or day/night).
    * Demonstrate theme switching by defining another group of variables in a class such as `.dark-theme` or `.alt-theme`.
+   * Use fall back values and allow for these to overwritten with an external stylesheet.

 5. **Submission**